This post may contain affiliate links. Read our disclosure here.

 1. It’s okay to spend money on the things you need.
 Really.
 If you have to repeat that to yourself every time you head into a store, then make it your mantra.
 Buy things if you need them.
 Try to work in your family’s requests.
 If you don’t, its possible that this will ultimately lead to frustration.

-2. Work room for a splurge into your budget.
+2. Work in some room in your budget for a splurge.
 If you are going into the store and saving 60% on your groceries then you probably can handle that $3 splurge item.
 Yes, it has no coupon and is not on sale, but that little splurge is really helping you stay grounded.
 If you never splurge then you will grow resentful of the coupons and the sales.

 3. Remember most of your savings come from the sale price, not the coupon.
 Yes, you read that right.
 When I go in and get a $5 box of cereal for $1, over 60% off the savings was because I bought the item at it’s lowest price, NOT because I used a coupon.